-We are coaches walking this journey.
-Lets us walk it with you.
+We are coaches with ADHD walking this journey with you.

 Many people are, at times, inattentive, distractible, impulsive or highly active.
 A diagnosis of ADHD might result IF THE BEHAVIOURS PERSIST over time AND NEGATIVELY AFFECT the person’s family, social, school or work life.